marellacamilla/DiffusionNetwork/README.md

 ```
 ![network](/readme_images/network.png)

 With one command line:
 ```python
 python cluster.py configurations.txt
 ```
 you will load the data obatined from the random walk process and:
 * compute the number of clusters;
-* compute the numer of nodes present in each cluster;
+* compute the number of nodes present in each cluster;
 * plot the dendogram and save it in the location indicated in the configurations.txt file (destination1);
 * plot the clusters on the network and save it where is indicated in the configurations.txt file (destination2).